penang travel guide

 Early Morning Visit To The Clan Jetties

-The Clan Jetties in Georgetown, Penang, are unique Chinese settlements that have been around since the 19th century.
-Immigrants initially came here to find new job opportunities, with most of them ending up working as porters and fishermen.
-But with changing times and needs, most of them today are making money by catering to tourists.
 Out of the many clan jetties that initially resided back, six clan jetties remained, where you can visit and see stilt houses built along the jetties over the water.
 The homes were originally built over the water and in the seas, in order to avoid paying taxes, and the interesting thing is, all the families living in Clan Jetties are, even today, not required to pay any taxes.
 Each jetty is named after a specific Chinese clan, who settled in houses built along the jetties.
-The Chew Jetty is the most popular one to visit, but it is worth taking the time to see the other jetties as well.

-Tip: Early morning is the best time to explore the area when locals are busy with their day to day work and tourists are rare to find.
+Tip: Early morning is the best time to explore the area when locals are busy with their day-to-day work and tourists are rare to find.

 tourist places in penang